 This post is sponsored by The Home Depot.
 See full disclosure below regarding DIH Workshop.*

-Happy Weekend Friends!
-Last weekend I had the chance to go down to one of Home Depot’s San Diego stores for their Drought DIY Workshop.
+Today I’m talking about creating a drought tolerant succulent planter.
 Here in California and many other states, we are suffering drought conditions.
 How we use water… what we plant and how we use water is having to change.
 I love succulents.
-They are low maintenance, take only a little bit of water each week and I think they are gorgeous.
-I love the look of a well landscaped yard, but honestly I just don’t have the time… so succulents are perfect for me.
-So today I’m going to share what I learned about creating a succulent planter.
+They are low maintenance, take only a little water each week and I think they are gorgeous.
+Succulents have a high drought tolerance and are perfect for where I live in Southern California, with our dry climate.
+I love the look of a well-landscaped yard, but honestly, I just don’t have the time… so succulents are perfect for me.
+So today I’m going to share what I learned about creating a succulent garden.

 I went to my local Home Depot and collected my items for this project.

-I decided I wanted to put pots on the 3 pillars in our front yard.
+I decided I wanted to put pots on the 3 pillars in our front yard to go up to our walkway.
+This area gets full sun for about 9 hours of the day.
 I picked two pots in a deep red shade and one green.

 I picked succulents that would contrast and yet compliment each other.
 I first picked a large succulent that would be in the center of each pot.
-In the red pots I picked a lighter green succulent similar to the contrasting pot and in the green pot I picked a succulent that had a lot of red tones to it.
+For the red pots, I picked a lighter green succulent similar to the contrasting pot, and in the green pot, I picked a succulent that had a lot of red-tone foliage to it.

-Just like in home decor the “rule of 3’s” works in planning your landscaping and your potting.
+Just like in-home decor the “rule of 3’s” works in planning your landscaping and your container gardens.

 I picked 3 smaller succulents to place around the large succulent and then filled in the spaces with succulents that would cascade out (I love that look).

-I kept within the same colors… looking for succulents with red tones and the light greens.
+I kept within the same colors… looking for succulents with red tones and light greens.

-So to start your potting.
-I placed some landscaping fabric in the bottom of the pot… that way the water can drain, but the soil will stay in.
+So to start your potting, place some landscaping fabric in the bottom of the pot… that way the water can drain, but the soil will stay in, creating good drainage.

-Then place a couple inches of lava rock in the base… that will help with drainage.
+Then place a couple of inches of lava rock in the base… that will help with drainage.

 Then on top fill with cactus potting soil.
-Fill just high enough so you will have space to put in your center succulent plant.
+Succulents love a cactus soil mix.
+Fill the pot just high enough so you will have space to put in your center drought resistance succulent plant.

-Then adding the cascading succulents in the open spaces.
+Then add the cascading succulents in the open spaces.
 Add potting soil if needed between the plants to help stabilize it.

-You could use the same formula in a larger pot, just increase your numbers… like 3 medium size, then 5 small size succulents.
+You could use the same formula in a larger pot, just increase your numbers… like 3 medium-sized succulents, then 5 small size succulents.

 Give your pots a watering, just enough till the water is flowing through the base.
 Once a week is all they will need and even less if they are lucky enough to get rained on.